 · Heart palpitations

 Foods to eat on a gluten free diet?

-For coeliac’s, diets should focus on reducing the inflammation along with a gut healing diet to repair the digestive tract (in particular gut lining) and correct any nutritional deficiencies.
+For a coeliac a optimal diet should focus on reducing the inflammation, healing to repair the villi or mucosal lining of the digestive tract and begin to correct any nutritional deficiencies.

 Include… as many naturally occurring gluten free foods!